 Fluconazole is known to interact with many other medications.
 Some of which you may be taking.
 Sharing the details of medicines with your doctor is helpful before you start your new prescription.
 This helps them prevent and check for any possible medication interactions.

 It is a blood-thinning medication.
 It treats and prevents blood clots.
 This helps stop certain complications for people with atrial fibrillation and strokes.
-After taking warfarin, it gets broken down by two specific enzymes.
+However, after taking warfarin, it gets broken down by two specific enzymes.
 Fluconazole prevents these enzymes from working efficiently.
-So if you take warfarin and Fluconazole simultaneously, the INR can go up.
-It leads to blood thinning which can be dangerous if not managed.
+So if you take warfarin and fluconazole simultaneously, the INR can increase.
+It leads to blood thinning, which can be dangerous if not managed.

 Your doctor may want to track your heart rhythm more often while taking both medications.
 Additionally, they may want to ensure that your body’s potassium and magnesium levels are normal.
 This can help prevent heart problems.